Making a gift to a charity in your estate plan is a wonderful way to give back. Today’s blog post will talk about the basics of charitable giving.

-A gift to a charity can be made in a Will or Trust.
-If you already have a Will or Trust, a charitable bequest can be added by means of a codicil to a will or an amendment to a trust.
+A gift to a charity can be made in a Will, a Trust or through a beneficiary designation on a financial account.
+If you already have a Will or Trust, a charitable bequest can be added by means of a codicil to a Will or an amendment to a trust.

 Prior to making any gift, it is important to know the correct name of the organization to ensure that the money goes to its intended beneficiary and to avoid confusion.